asdfqrt/Autophase/README.md

 ![image (2)](https://user-images.githubusercontent.com/79451613/219881948-f062f3ab-4b01-42e8-a794-cd4cc251b267.png)

 * The classification result will be recored in data/results.csv
+* In my experimental conditions, I achieved about 80% accuracy, and expect higher accuracy depending on your dataset and the model you use.
 ## References
 - Dataset: [UHCSDB: UltraHigh Carbon Steel Micrograph DataBase](https://www.kaggle.com/datasets/safi842/highcarbon-micrographs)